chandarepo/SpringBootProject/README.md

 Used:

-Algorithm used to convert a given positive Decimal number to Roman and Binary
+Algorithm used to convert a given positive Decimal number to Roman and Binary.

-Factory patterns for Different types of Converter creation [ROMAN (default), BINARY, HEXADECIMAL]
+Factory patterns for Different types of Converter creation [ROMAN (default), BINARY, HEXADECIMAL].

-Design allows any formatter to convert, and API is extensible to use
+Used Strategy Pattern for Different types of Converter injection.

-Used Strategy Pattern for Different types of Converter injection
+Design allows any formatter to convert, and API is extensible to use.

 MockMvc for RestController Testcase,
 SpringBootTest for Service Dependency Injection,
 Junit for unit test cases,
 Swagger for API info